kholbekj/dotfiles/README.md

 Tmux is a terminal multiplexor which lets you create windows and splits in the terminal that you can attach and detach from.
 I use it to keep multiple projects open in separate windows and to create an IDE-like environment to work in where I can have my code open in vim/neovim and a shell open to run tests/scripts.
 Tmux is configured in [~/.tmux.conf](tmux/tmux.conf.symlink), and in [tmux/theme.sh](tmux/theme.sh), which defines the colors used, the layout of the tmux bar, and what what will be displayed, including the time and date, open windows, tmux session name, computer name, and current iTunes song playing.
 If not running on macOS, this configuration should be removed.

 When tmux starts up, [login-shell](bin/login-shell) will be run and if it determines you are running this on macOS, it will call reattach-to-user-namespace, to fix the system clipboard for use inside of tmux.

+## Pair tool
+To use the pairtool, first sign up at [ngrok](https://ngrok.com/), download and install the client (and move or symlink it to /usr/local/bin), and add your authtoken.
+Then simply call ~/.dotfiles/bin/pair up <github-username>, and it'll spin up a tmux session with an open ssh for that github user, and paste the ssh command they need onto your clipboard